awkgroupag/datalab/README.md

 ## Good to know & troubleshooting
+>NOTE: TODO .. this is work in progress and is not yet rewritten for **Rancher Desktop**
 * Docker containers such as this controlboard or the different stacks will keep on running forever, even if you restart your machine.
 So remember [to stop them](#5-stop-andor-remove-the-containers-when-done).
 * Jupyter will not start; container restarts all the time
   - Your Docker images might take up a lot of space.
 Type `docker image ls` to view your images